panpanini/mutation-testing/PITCHME.md

 | >= | > |

 Note:
+simple but common
+conditionals boundary operator

+consist of 2 things

 First lets start off with a fairly simple, but common one, the conditionals boundary operator.
 Mutation operators generally consist of two things - the original production code, and the code it should be mutated into.
 ---
 @snap[north span-100]